Society For Poole

 If there are other assets you are concerned about please let us know.

-Social events including monthly talks (also open to the general public) are generally held on 3rd Tuesday in the month at Royal British Legion Hall, 66 North Road, Poole, BH14 0LY at 7:30pm.
+Social events including monthly talks (also open to the general public) are generally held on 3rd Tuesday in the month at The Conservative Club, Oakdale, Darbys Lane, Poole BH15 3EU (opposite Oakdale Church) at 7:30pm.
 Diary of events is available here.

 We are actively seeking new members and anyone (male or female) over the age of 18 who lives in, works in or originates from, or has the interests of Poole, its past, present and future at heart, is eligible to apply for membership.